 EW: The herbs are in bunches.
-And I’m also asking what kind of herbs as in fresh herbs or dried herbs etc.
+I’m also asking what kind of herbs, as in fresh herbs vs. dried herbs, etc.

 TG: So literally right out in front of you, chest level, with herbs left of center in bunches and then going toward center.

-TG: To finish your sequence: you put your nose in the glass your eyes go out in front and slightly down.
-Then if fruit is the first impression you go with the system of bowls choose what it is and then grab it.
-From there you hold it, look at it and then assign a quality to it; then that becomes a card that goes on the table.
+TG: To finish your sequence; you put your nose in the glass and then your eyes go out in front and slightly down.
+If fruit is the first impression, you go with the system of bowls, choose what it is, and then grab it.
+From there you hold it, look at it, and then assign a quality to it.
+Finally, that becomes a card that goes on the table.

 EW: That’s right.

-TG: So how do you know when you’re done?
+TG: How do you know when you’re done?